Late vacuum choice and slow roll approximation in gravitational particle production during reheating: Introduction

 \section{Introduction}

 The theory of quantum fields in curved spacetimes accommodates a plethora of unexpected phenomena such as Hawking radiation \cite{Hawking1975}, the Unruh effect \cite{Unruh1981}, or entanglement across horizons \cite{Gibbons1977, Bombelli1986, Page1993, Srednicki1993}, that have changed our perspective on the interplay between quantum fields and gravity.
-Gravitational particle production due to the spacetime dynamics \cite{Parker1969, Ford1987} is one of these phenomena and can be particularly important during the early stages of the universe, since it may be able to explain the dark matter abundance, as it has been extensively discussed in the literature.
-The rapidly evolving spacetime during inflation \cite{Starobinsky1980, Guth1981, Linde1982} and the consequent transient to reheating \cite{Kolb1990, Kofman1994, Kofman1997, Allahverdi2010, Baumann2015} produce a significant abundance of particles for any field that is coupled to the geometry.
-Since this is the only requirement for this process to occur, it is of particular interest to analyze it from the perspective of dark matter production mechanisms.
-Because of the absence of interactions with other fields, the abundance of dark matter produced in the early universe due to the expansion of spacetime is not diluted as a consequence of thermalization with other fields.
+Gravitational particle production due to the spacetime dynamics \cite{Parker1969, Ford1987} is one of these phenomena and can be particularly important during the early stages of the universe, since it may be able to explain the dark matter abundance, as it has been extensively discussed in the literature \cite{Chung1998,Chung2001,Chung2019, Hashiba2019, Ema2016,Ema2018,Markkanen2017a,Cembranos2020,Ema2019,Bastero2019,Markkanen2018, Herring2020,Fairbairn2019,Kainulainen2023,Ford2021}.
+The rapidly evolving spacetime during inflation \cite{Starobinsky1980, Guth1981, Linde1982} and the consequent transient to reheating \cite{Kolb1990, Kofman1994, Kofman1997, Allahverdi2010, Baumann2015} can produce a significant density of particles for any field non-conformally coupled to the geometry, regardless of its interaction with other fields.
+Therefore, it is of particular interest to analyze this phenomenon from the point of view of a dark matter production mechanism.
+In the absence of interactions, the abundance of dark matter produced in the early universe due to the expansion of spacetime is not diluted as a consequence of thermalization with other fields.
 It remains then as a relic abundance, so that this mechanism alone can in fact explain current observations.
-This has been mostly explored for scalar fields that are non-minimally coupled to gravity in a myriad of works, such as \cite{Chung1998, Chung2001, Chung2019, Hashiba2019} for supermassive dark matter candidates (WIMPZillas), or, more recently, in references \cite{Ema2016, Ema2018, Markkanen2017a, Cembranos2020}, where the importance of the oscillatory behavior of the background geometry was incorporated.
+This has been mostly explored for scalar fields that are non-minimally coupled to gravity in many works.
+In particular, in refs. \cite{Chung1998, Chung2001, Chung2019, Hashiba2019}, the authors study the production of supermassive dark matter candidates (WIMPZillas), and, more recently, references \cite{Ema2016, Ema2018, Markkanen2017a, Cembranos2020} incorporated the importance of the oscillatory behavior of the background geometry for the production.
 On the other hand, gravitational production of more general fields, such as fermion and vector fields, has also been analyzed in \cite{Ema2019, Bastero2019}.
-Usually, the dark matter candidate is regarded as a \emph{spectator} field \cite{Markkanen2018, Herring2020} which does not source gravity, and with no direct coupling to the inflationary fields.
+Usually, the dark matter candidate is regarded as a \emph{spectator} field~\cite{Markkanen2018, Herring2020} which does not source gravity, and with no direct coupling to the inflationary fields.
 However, it is generally non-minimally coupled to the geometry via the curvature scalar, and interactions with other fields are disregarded.
 In all these works, it is customary to make use of the adiabatic prescription to define the vacuum state of the dark matter field in order to calculate the gravitational production.
 This definition seems to hold after a few oscillations of the inflaton in the reheating stage, but only in the case of very large masses of the dark matter candidate.
 In the regime of low masses, however, this vacuum provides a correct prediction only when considering very late times, after many oscillations have occured.
 Importantly, this oscillating behavior influences gravitational production \cite{Cembranos2020}.
 It is worth mentioning that the type of dark matter produced in this way is adiabatic \cite{Markkanen2017a, Tenkanen2019}, and therefore the observational constraints on isocurvature perturbations \cite{Planck2018} do not have to be considered.